 All About Parliament

-How do people express their views about politics?
+How do people in the UK express their views about politics?

 There are lots of ways in which people express their views about politics:-

 - Signing a petition including those set up under the UK Parliament’s platform

 - Writing a letter to the newspapers

 - Putting comments on blogs or social media especially Twitter

 - Talking to friends and family

 - Joining a demonstration or public debate with their MP